The Quasar Proximity Effect as an Alternative Probe of Quasar Pair Distances: Methods

 where $n_{\rm HI}$, $n_{\rm HII}$ and $n_e$ are the number density of neutral hydrogen, ionized hydrogen and free electron, respectively, $\alpha(T)$ is the recombination rate at temperature $T$, and $\Gamma$ is the total ionization rate.
 The total ionization rate is the sum of background radiation (mostly from galaxies), and the radiation from both quasars $Q_A$ and $Q_B$:

 For quasar radiation $\Gamma_{A}$ and $\Gamma_{B}$, we consider pure geometric attenuation that scales with the distance $r$ from each quasar as $r^{-2}$, which is proven a good approximation in quasar proximity zones \citep{chen2021b}.
 With the new ionization fraction, we calculate the \Lya opacity of each cell and generate quasar absorption spectra.
-In this paper, we do not consider the uncertainty in quasar continuum \citep{bosman2021}.
+In this paper, we do not consider the uncertainty in quasar continuum \citep{bosman2021}. {We first test quasar spectrum with infinite spectral resolution and zero noise, and in Section \ref{sec:obs}, we discuss the prospects of application to observations.}